 Agatha Christie has long been considered a master of the mystery novel, and her work is no stranger to the big screen.
 However, there’s never been a Christie adaptation quite like Kenneth Branagh’s Murder on the Orient Express.

-It’s finally in theatres now, and we definitely recommend it for anyone who loves a good mystery, any of the talented actors involved, or outrageous facial hair.
+If you missed this whodunnit in theatres, it’s now available to stream, and we definitely recommend it for anyone who loves a good mystery, any of the talented actors involved, or outrageous facial hair.
 Branagh himself plays the genius detective Hercule Poirot, who boards a luxury train filled with fabulous people.
 One of these people is killed, and suddenly everyone becomes a suspect.

 If, like us, you haven’t read Agatha Christie’s source novel, then you’re in for a wild ride.
 The film is filled with more twists and turns than you can imagine, and even the most seasoned Christie fan will find something new and exciting in this adaptation.
-Check out our top 5 reasons to see Murder on the Orient Express, and catch it in Cineplex theatres now.
+Check out our top 5 reasons to see Murder on the Orient Express, and rent or buy it in the Cineplex store now.

 1. A very stellar ensemble cast